isc-projects/bind9/doc/arm/reference.rst

    even if the server is not actually authoritative.
 The default is ``no``.

-``deallocate-on-exit``
-   This option was used in BIND 8 to enable checking for memory leaks on exit.
-BIND 9 ignores the option and always performs the checks.

 ``memstatistics``
    This writes memory statistics to the file specified by ``memstatistics-file`` at exit.
 The default is ``no`` unless ``-m